Could abortion vote motivate political party flipping?

 “We’ve seen over the last one or two decades, even as our national politics gets increasingly polarized, we find that in particular elections, Kansans are willing to cross party lines.”

-Jarman also says party flipping can only be effective, at least in the short term, if you bring someone with you to the other party.
+Jarman also says party flipping can only be effective in the short term if you bring someone with you to the other party.

 “Effecting change in a party that is not traditionally your party can take time,” said Jarman.